-If the nonprofit corporation owns the fire department vehicles and equipment, they should be titled in the corporation's name.
-Some independent nonprofit firefighting corporations use a city or town's fire department vehicles and equipment.
+If the nonprofit corporation owns the fire department vehicles and equipment, the vehicles and equipment should be titled in the corporation's name.
+Some independent nonprofit firefighting corporations use a city's or town's fire department vehicles and equipment.
 In these cases, there should be a contract between the nonprofit corporation and the public entity for use of the property and equipment, and the public entity should be reasonably compensated.
-Issues such as insurance and legal liability should be addressed in the contract.
+The contract should also address issues such as insurance and legal liability.